GeoscienceAustralia/wit_tooling/README.md

 Here `$in` is `$out` from the last step

-`--union True` means we want to union all the polygons and query with the unioned shape.
+`--union True` means that we want to union all the polygons and query with the unioned shape.
 If we set `--union False`, it will query by the shape of path/row.
 Usually `--union True` is a better idea, especially the tree algorithm is used and parallelized by `MPI`.
 It is faster than the time that is spent in querying by a larger shape and reading larger amount of data.
 The later slows down computation the most and reduces efficiency.

 `$pd_yaml` is virtual product recipe

 Example:

-`
-mpirun python -m mpi4py.futures wetland_brutal.py wit-query --input-folder /g/data1a/u46/users/ea6141/wlinsight/sadew/new --output-location /g/data1a/u46/users/ea6141/wlinsight/sadew/query --union True --product-yaml /g/data1a/u46/users/ea6141/wlinsight/fc_pd.yaml /g/data1a/u46/users/ea6141/wlinsight/shapefiles/waterfowlandwetlands_3577.shp
+`mpirun python -m mpi4py.futures wetland_brutal.py wit-query --input-folder /g/data1a/u46/users/ea6141/wlinsight/sadew/new --output-location /g/data1a/u46/users/ea6141/wlinsight/sadew/query --union True --product-yaml /g/data1a/u46/users/ea6141/wlinsight/fc_pd.yaml /g/data1a/u46/users/ea6141/wlinsight/shapefiles/waterfowlandwetlands_3577.shp`
-`

 The result would look like
 ```
 [ea6141@vdi-n24 wlinsight]$ ls sadew/query/